-This post by White House Associate Director of Digital Content Megan Slack does well to immediately reference a hot-button issue, and her points are laid out clearly and concisely in three distinct pieces.
+This post by White House Deputy Director of Digital Content Megan Slack does well to immediately reference a hot-button issue, and her points are laid out clearly and concisely in three distinct pieces.

 America’s dependence on foreign oil has gone down every single year since President Obama took office.
 In 2010, we imported less than 50 percent of the oil our nation consumed—the first time that’s happened in 13 years—and the trend continued in 2011.

 We’re relying less on imported oil for a number of reasons, not least that production is up here in the United States.
 In fact, America is producing more oil today than at any time in the last eight years.
 As part of his strategy to increase safe, responsible oil production in the United States, President Obama has opened millions of new acres for oil and gas exploration and we now have more working oil and gas rigs than the rest of the world—combined.